 Admission is free.

 The location for viewing of the fireworks display has been moved from the center of campus to the athletic fields due to campus construction projects.

-"UMass Dartmouth is pleased to join with the Bristol County Savings Bank and the Town of Dartmouth to celebrate the American spirit with our community,'' UMass Dartmouth Divina Grossman said.
-"The Freedom Festival is our opportunity to open our university grounds to families from across the region for a night of music and fun."
+"UMass Dartmouth is excited to join with Bristol County Savings Bank and our other partners to celebrate Independence Day with our community,'' UMass Dartmouth Chancellor Divina Grossman said.
+"This is a wonderful opportunity for families from across the region to enjoy a night of music, fun, and fireworks on our campus."

-Traffic, public safety and parking plans are in place through the concerted efforts of university, local and state police.
+Traffic, public safety and parking plans are in place through the coordinated efforts of university, local and state police.
 Vehicular access to campus will be closed when all on-campus parking spaces are filled and no later than 9 p.m.
 Parking will be banned along Old Westport Road throughout the evening.